Why the AMA is helping to launch a new insurer for seniors

 As a bunch of tech startups get massive funding to reshape the future of healthcare, the American Medical Association is not sitting idly by.
 Instead, it’s investing in and building up companies that align with its agenda.
 The latest is Zing Health, a new insurer focused on Medicare recipients.

 “This is the hottest space within Medicare,” says Zing Health CEO Eric Whitaker, whose company has raised $3 million in seed funding.
-“The federal government would love if we were all Medicaid managed care companies.
+“The federal government would love if we were all Medicaid managed care.
 From a policy perspective, they would know how much to write a check for every year.
 With fee-for-service Medicare, it’s an open-ended checkbook.”

 Whitaker is a primary care doctor by training—he ran the Illinois Department of Health between 2003-2007–but he’s also an entrepreneur and the founder of investment firm TWG Partners.
 His goal with Zing is to coax community health centers to expand into tele-health and more specialized medicine in addition to basic primary care.
 He also wants Zing to play an active role in managing patient health, ensuring that information is handed off to doctors appropriately.
 For example, if patients go to the hospital, Zing will make sure their primary care doctor is informed.